-Music during the 1940s was built around the jazz and big band styles that were popular during the day.
+Music during the 1940s was built around the jazz and big band styles that were popular.
 Artists like Rosemary Clooney, Count Basie, and Artie Shaw helped to define the musical era with their unique brand of entertaining crowds through their music.
 This was also the era of World War II, and many musical acts strived to reflect the pain that the country was going through while still remaining upbeat and positive about the impending future.
-The 1940's was a time for many breakthrough artists who made their mark in the history of music and several of them are still recognized as innovators in their day.
+The 1940s was a time for many breakthrough artists who made their mark in the history of music and several of them are still recognized as innovators in their day.
 Advancements like the invention of the solid body electric guitar by Les Paul in 1941 also influenced the styles that were popular.